Yemen Coffee: Everything You Need to Know

 This tree/region name overlap can lead to some confusion regarding whether a particular coffee with this name comes from the region itself, or from a tree of that variety.

-The Yemeni coffee that lands under our “Honorable Mentions” title is Yemen Mocha Matari.
+The Yemen coffee that lands under our “Honorable Mentions” title is Yemen Mocha Matari.
 Grown in Bani Mattar, which is also located west of the capital city of Sana’a, these beans are the most famous of all those grown in Yemen.
 They tend to emphasize the full body and higher acidity along with the notes of wine and chocolate.

 Though coffee is still grown in the nation, Yemen’s coffee production is much smaller than it once was, having peaked in the 17th century before coffee became a global phenomenon.
 Since then it seems like everything has conspired to keep this coffee-growing ancient down for the count.